-Shopping on travels is something every traveler looks forward to.
+Shopping on travel is something every traveler looks forward to.
 It’s a great way to collect souvenirs and also buy gifts for your loved ones.
 Though malls are the go-to place for shopping these days and with the digitally enhanced age leading to the popularity of online shopping, the activity has a whole new meaning.
 But the charm of flea markets is unparallel and irreplaceable and it continues to attract crowds by dozens even today.
 Spread all over the country, these markets have always been popular & are still thriving, maybe because of the atmosphere & the real cost benefits they offer.
 Over the years, India’s flea markets have also evolved into a hub for street food vendors and musical performances, thus turning into a lively place to spend with your loved ones.
-Experience the joy of retail therapy at these listed markets and go shop till you drop.
+Experience the joy of retail therapy at these listed flea markets and go shop till you drop.

 Colaba Causeway: Mumbai

 The city of dreams, Mumbai is a paradise to fashionistas.
 The city has style and is home to great flea markets which sell chic wares.
 Among the various flea markets, the Colaba Causeway is the most popular one.
-It’s a one-stop-shop for various items like clothing, jewellery, handicrafts, books, bags and many more knick-knacks.
+It’s a one-stop shop for various items like clothing, jewellery, handicrafts, books, bags, and many more knick-knacks.
 The Causeway is so popular that it’s thronged by visitors and locals throughout the day, so be prepared to jostle around here.

 Çhor Bazaar: Mumbai

 Though it’s known that this flea market’s name came to be originated from the fact that it’s a thief’s market but that’s not the case.
-Originally being named the “Shor Bazaar” but that got corrupted by the British pronunciation to “Chor” and the name stuck.
+Originally named the “Shor Bazaar” but that got corrupted by the British pronunciation of “Chor” and the name stuck.
 It is also the largest flea market in the country, and you can buy almost anything here.
 There is also a saying that “If you lose anything in Mumbai you can buy it again at Chor Bazaar” If you are an expert haggler this flea market is the best place to get amazing deals.

 Laad Bazaar: Hyderabad